Cleaning A Slimy Plastic Pet Fountain

 The technical term for the slime that inevitably builds up in plastic pet fountains is biofilm.

 It comes from your pets’ mouth and tongue which contain bacteria that adhere to the surfaces of vessels they drink or eat from.
 Thorough cleaning with hot, soapy water will get rid of this biofilm at first but with use, plastic fountains become scratched – no matter how careful you are – and cleaning the bacteria from those scratches is very hard to do.
 Unless you use bleach or some other powerful chemical agent, regularly, the bacteria will build up, creating an unhealthy environment that can cause a number of ailments for your pet and you.
 Chin acne on your pet is a commonly reported consequence of this bacterial buildup.
 A recent study conducted by the National Sanitation Foundation (NSF) concluded that pet bowls are the fourth leading source for places in the home that contain the most germs.
 Several manufacturors include cleaning equipment but unless these are used scrupulously and assiduously, they will not be adequate.
+And using them is time consuming.

 Can slime be prevented or eliminated from plastic pet fountains?